Accessing the resource

 There are three levels of access:

-- Guests can only view a short preview of the course.
+- General users can only view a limited preview of the course material.

-- Individuals, once registered, can access the entire course, selecting and completing activities as desired.
+- Registered student users can access the entire course, selecting and completing activities as desired.

-- Teachers in schools are partnered with our School Education Program.
-Teachers can access all the areas of the resource relating to classes, including activities not available to registered individual users.
+- Registered teachers, educators and parents can access all the areas of the resource relating to classes, including activities not available to registered student users.

-- A teacher can set up multiple classes, provide access to all or some of the resource's modules, track the progress of students, set up online chat facilities for students using the resource and use other functions as outlined in the support materials.
+- A teacher, educator or parent can set up multiple classes, provide access to all or some of the resource's modules, track the progress of students.

-- Teachers can assign part or all of a module to a student or class, hide part or all of a module, determine the number of times a student can work through a module or activity, set time limits for module completion and see the progress and scores for all students in their classes.
+- Teachers, educators and parents can assign part or all of a module to a student or class, set time limits for module completion and see the progress and scores for all students in their classes.

 Collecting and using your information